nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     4. Other incorrect editevent commands to try: `editevent`, `editevent x` (where x is larger than the list size), `editevent 1 from/DATETIME_X to/DATETIME_Y` (where DATETIME_Y is earlier than DATETIME_X)<br>
        Expected: Similar to previous.

-2. Editing an event while events with a specified keyword, i.e., `[KEYWORD]` of the user's choice, are being shown
+2. Editing an event while events with a specified keyword, i.e., `KEYWORD` of the user's choice, are being shown

-    1. Prerequisites: List all events using the `listevent` command, then find all events with `[KEYWORD]` using the `findevent [KEYWORD]` command.
+    1. Prerequisites: List all events using the `listevent` command, then find all events with `KEYWORD` using the `findevent KEYWORD [MORE_KEYWORDS]` command.
 Multiple events in the list.

     2. Test case: `editevent 1 ev/Lana Del Rey Concert`<br>
       Expected: First event is edited from the displayed event list, such that it now has the new event name.
 All person(s) with the specified event in their event tags will have that event edited accordingly as well.
 Details of the edited event shown in the status message.